 To be successful, we must attract additional and retain qualified clinical, manufacturing, scientific and management personnel.
-If we are unsuccessful in attracting and retaining qualified personnel, our business could be impaired.
+To achieve our objectives, we expect to expand our operations and increase the number of our employees significantly.
+If we are unsuccessful in attracting and retaining qualified personnel, particularly at the management level, our business could be impaired.
+We have been successful in hiring and retaining key personnel in the past; however, we face significant competition for experienced, management level personnel.
+In addition, our CFO resigned as CFO in